 There can be advantages to using Linux for System z in supplementing or replacing distributed server hardware.

-WPS running on Linux for System z can supplement or replace distributed server hardware running Linux or Solaris, found in enterprise environments.
+WPS running on Linux for System z can supplement or replace distributed server hardware running Linux, found in enterprise environments.

 This means that workloads running on distributed hardware can be moved to IFL hardware on the series Z machine.
 This has the advantages of reduced hardware costs and lower power requirements.

 WPS running on Linux for System z is supported on all available Linux distributions for this platform including SUSE and RedHat.